Sotheby's acquires "Pink Star" diamond after buyer defaults

-New York-based diamond cutter Isaac Wolf outbid three rivals last November to pay 76.3 million Swiss francsfor the flawless pink diamond in an auction guaranteed by Sotheby's.
+New York-based diamond cutter Isaac Wolf outbid three rivals last November to pay 76.3 million Swiss francs ($83.02 million)for the flawless pink diamond in an auction guaranteed by Sotheby's.

 In a post-earnings conference call, the auction house said it reversed the related commission revenue as a result of the buyer default and recorded the pink diamond in inventory at a value of about $72 million.